jdarling96/jdarling96/README.md

   [DMPJ](https://www.meetup.com/denver-mock-programming-job-meetup/)

   Currenty working in a group called Denver Mock Programming Job Meetup to bring a full stack application to market.
 The goal of the DMPJ is to create opportunities and expectations for developers to create useful, professional, real-world code.

+## 💬 Lets Talk About ...
+Lets chat about web flow and the direction it is headed.
+How does this effect front-end developers who work for smaller oganizations?